-Colleges and universities can take the following SEO steps to grow their undergraduate, graduate, and online enrollment.
+Colleges and universities can take the following SEO steps to grow their undergraduate, graduate, online and international enrollment.

 1. Make your website responsive, secure and fast

 Google rewards responsive websites – the ones that auto-adjust gracefully on smartphones, tablets or desktops.
 Google also ranks higher those websites that load fast and are running in secure mode.

 2. Use .edu Instead of Using .com, .org and Other Domains

 Since each college and university can be awarded only one (and occasionally two) .edu domains, search engines generally rank .edu websites higher than other domain extensions.
 Use .edu domains for websites, landing pages and microsites.

 3. Create a Keyword Lexicon, and Claim Top Search Engine Rankings

 Develop a Keyword Lexicon for your college.
 The lexicon is comprised of keywords and key phrases the college should claim.
 Categories in the lexicon include program keywords, brand positioning keywords, reputation keywords, decisioning keywords, and location keywords.